Willo Flood

 Manchester City

-On 21 September 2004, Flood was called up to the Manchester City’s first team for a match against Barnsley in the Football League Cup and scored first career goal, in a 7–1 win to help the club advance to the next round.[11]
-Three days later on 24 September 2004, he made his Premiership debut, coming on as a 76th minute substitute, in a 1–0 loss against Arsenal.[12]
-On 1 November 2004, Flood scored his first career league goal in his first league start, in a 1–1 draw at home to Norwich City.[13]
+On 21 September 2004, Flood was called up to City’s first team for a match against Barnsley in the Football League Cup and scored his first career goal, in a 7–1 win to help the club advance to the next round.[11]
+Three days later, he made his Premiership debut, coming on as a 76th minute substitute, in a 1–0 loss against Arsenal.[12]
+On 1 November, Flood scored his first career league goal in his first league start, in a 1–1 draw at home to Norwich City.[13]
 After the match, Kevin Keegan was impressed with Flood's display, saying he "has got the vital ingredient for someone his size and that is a big heart".[14]
-Following this performance, Flood signed a contract with Manchester City, keeping him until 2007.[15]
-Flood appeared in four league matches, making three starts between 24 October 2005 and 13 November 2005.[16]
+Following this performance, Flood signed a new contract with City, keeping him until 2007.[15]
+Flood appeared in four league matches, making three starts between 24 October and 13 November.[16]
 Following an injury crisis, he appeared two times in the first team, coming against Bolton Wanderers and Tottenham Hotspur in March 2005.[17]
 At the end of the 2004–05 season, Flood went on to make twelve appearances and scoring two times in all competitions.
-Local newspaper Manchester Evening News said about the player: "Flood played four matches in a row in October-November when he opened his scoring account but his form seemed to tail off and other Academy products have jumped ahead of him.
+Local newspaper Manchester Evening News said about the player: "Flood played four matches in a row in October–November when he opened his scoring account but his form seemed to tail off and other Academy products have jumped ahead of him.
 Needs to kick on with his career again."[18]

 Loan spells from Manchester City